 If ever there was a place in Finland where a pioneering, innovative mindset was held in high regard, this is it.

-REDI is also the ”base” for ambitious deck construction as there as many as eight towers included in the complex.
+REDI is also the ”base” for ambitious deck construction as there is as many as eight towers included in the complex.
 The first residential tower, Lighthouse, will be completed in 2019.

 Companies – big and small – flock to Kalasatama, because of its great location by the sea, right next to the city core.
 Companies also enjoy the fact that Kalasatama is not exactly your typical business campus, with limited services and no residential component.
 In Kalasatama, there’s a great balance of residential, corporate and service elements.